RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 3. This OTOBO installation must contain all OPM packages installed in your OTRS that you want to use in OTOBO, too.

 4. If you are planning to migrate to another server, then the OTOBO webserver must be able to access the location where your ((OTRS)) Community Edition or OTRS 6.0.* is installed.
-In most cases, this is the directory /opt/otrs on the server running OTRS.
-The access can be effected via SSH or via file system mounts.
+In most cases, this is the directory */opt/otrs* on the server running OTRS.
+The read access can be effected via SSH or via file system mounts.

-Furthermore, the *otrs* database must be accessible from the server running OTOBO.
+5. The *otrs* database must be accessible from the server running OTOBO.
 Readonly access must be granted for external hosts.
+If access is not possible, or when the speed of the migration should be optimised, then a dump of the database is sufficient.

 .. note::